 the bitwise coercion ensures that an out-of-bounds access is coerced

-from undefined back to an integer.
+back to an integer.

 As an example of integer arithmetic, addition can be performed by taking two integer values, adding them with the built-in addition operator, and coercing the result back to an integer via the bitwise or operator: